Mr-Whiskerss/System_Enumeration_Scripts/README.md

 # Coming soon!!
 * Windows Powershell script (In Devlopment)

-* Please feel free to take and ajust to your own work flow.

 # To Fix
 * Mac OSX some commands dont work on M1,M2,M3